ayesha-quazi/49-Days-DSA-Challenge/README.md

 60. Design a Stack With Increment Operation: A stack implemented with an additional increment operation.
 Tracked incremental additions to stack elements efficiently using an auxiliary array.

 <hr>

+### Day 28

+61. Simplify Path: Used a stack to handle hierarchical navigation (.. and .) efficiently.
+String processing with delimiters is key for path simplification.

+62. Merge Intervals: Sorted intervals by start time simplifies merging overlaps.
+Used condition-based updates to merge or add new intervals.